 “He is handsome, heroic, and resourceful, and he has mental and physical advantages over every other male I’ve encountered!
 But when to make the offer?
 Do I wait and observe him more, or just gift him with my divine self?” she pondered, rolling over on her silky sheets to dream of him.

 Captain Comet, meanwhile, was blissfully unaware of this honor as he flew over the city of Washington, D.C.
-He knew the quiet would likely be brief.
+He knew the quiet would likely be brief, as it usually was.
 He had driven off alien invaders, battled super-villains, and recruited and reformed former criminals, but now he enjoyed just flying freely over the city with no pressing business on his mind.

 The man, who had a pencil-thin mustache and looked vaguely South Asian, smiled and replied, “Ah, my good man, you must allow me the easiest of withdrawals — namely that of myself from this locale,” he said with a laugh.
 Comet reached for him, and the man rippled out of view like a bad TV picture.
 “Sorry, but I’m not quite so easy to catch!” he taunted from behind Comet.